ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/custom-error-responses.md

     </html>
 ```

-Finally, mount the configmap to the $productName$ pod:
+Finally, mount the configmap to the Emissary pod:

 > **NOTE:** The following YAML is in [patch format](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/)
 and does not represent the entire deployment spec.